View Gabrielle Fortier's Obituary on Fosters.com and share memories

 |

-The story of their romance was chronicled in the play, "Where Love Takes You," written by their oldest son, Ron Fortier and premiered at the Sanford Stage Company in August of 2011.
+The story of their romance was chronicled in the play, ""Where Love Takes You,"" written by their oldest son, Ron Fortier and premiered at the Sanford Stage Company in August of 2011.
 George and Gaby would have four children.
 After Ron there was George Jr., followed by Paul and then Ann Marie.
-They had 30 years together before George passed away of cancer on August 24, 1975.
+They had 30 years together before George passed away on September 24, 1975.
 After his death, Gaby found interest in traveling and along with her dear friend and neighbor, Mrs. Julie Daigle, traveled to such countries as Peru, Spain, Guatemala and Columbia.

 Never having lost her passion for learning, Gaby made it a goal, which she achieved, of reading the entire Encyclopedia Britannica in its entirety.
 So devoted was she to education that she inspired her children and all four went on to graduate from college.